Sleeping Quilts (Sewn vs Zippered Footbox for Comfort)

 Regardless of if you are a down or synthetic quilt fanatic, the choice in a foot box is a key area of focus to keep your body temperatures up.
 When you start a trail like the PCT in early Spring or Late Fall you will encounter serious cold at some point.

-If you sleep cold, you want to focus on a sewn foot box and aim for a 10 to 20 degree colder temperature on the quilt, so if you expect 20-degree whether you would benefit from a 0-degree purchase to provide you that extra heat or at least add a sleeping bag liner.
+So if you expect 20-degree whether you would benefit from a 0-degree purchase to provide you that extra heat or at least add a sleeping bag liner.

-If you sleep warm you will have some more flexibility in what you choose to purchase, this is when a zippered footbox can be easily purchased and a close to standard temperature quilt like a 20 degree.
+If you sleep warm you will have some more flexibility in what you choose to purchase, this is when a zippered foot box can be easily purchased and a close-to-standard temperature quilt like a 20-degree.

 As always making sure you have the right gear for the trip you are planning is paramount to success and enjoyment!